StackExchange/dnscontrol/docs/_providers/namedotcom.md

 );
 ```

+{% hint style="info" %}
-{% include alert.html text="Note: name.com does not allow control over the NS records of your zones via the api.
-It is not recommended to use name.com's dns provider unless it is your only dns host." %}
+**NOTE**: name.com does not allow control over the NS records of your zones via the api.
+It is not recommended to use name.com's dns provider unless it is your only dns host.
+{% endhint %}

 ## Activation
 In order to activate API functionality on your Name.com account, you must apply to the API program.
 The application form is [located here](https://www.name.com/reseller/apply).
 It usually takes a few days to get a response.
 After you are accepted, you should receive your API token via email.